 Contacting Housing Management

 Cippenham, Langley and Chalvey Community Hubs are open, with an appointments system for customers to be seen by housing or customer services at the council access point.
-If you really need to be seen face to face, please call the contact centre 01753 475111 to book an appointment first.
-It is essential to book ahead.
+If you really need to be seen face to face, please book an appointment.

 The Housing management team are able to offer critical services across Slough.
-Please use the phone and email first, however if you need to see a member of the team face-face you will need to make an appointment first by calling the contact centre on 01753 475111.
+Please use the phone and email first, however if you need to see a member of the team face-face you will need to book an appointment.
 Or you can email :

 - Northteam2@slough.gov.uk for Britwell, Manor Park areas

 - Eastteam2@slough.gov.uk for Langley, Wexham and Colnbrook areas